-One way to classify dystonia is to divide causes into primary dystonia and secondary dystonia.
-In primary dystonia there is no degeneration or structural damage to the brain.
-Most people with the commonest forms of dystonia such as neck (cervical) dystonia and eye dystonia (blepharospasm) have primary dystonia.
-In secondary dystonias, the dystonia is caused by damage or degeneration of the brain (for example after brain injury or stroke) or exposure to particular drugs.
+One way to classify dystonia is to divide causes into idiopathic dystonia, inherited dystonia and acquired dystonia.
+In idiopathic dystonia there is no identifiable cause of the dystonia and no degeneration or structural damage to the brain.
+In inherited dystonia, the person affected is known to have inherited a gene causing dystonia but there is no other degeneration or structural damage.
+Most people with the commonest forms of dystonia such as neck (cervical) dystonia and eye dystonia (blepharospasm) have idiopathic dystonia.
+In acquired dystonias, the dystonia is caused by damage or degeneration of the brain (for example after brain injury or stroke) or exposure to particular drugs.

 Dystonia caused by brain injury/damage